dyndle/dyndle-web/docusaurus/docs/404-Search.md

 ## Html helper

-The Dyndle search module provides a Html helper class that can be used to retrieve search results in dynamic locations in your website.
+The Dyndle search module provides an Html helper class that can be used to retrieve search results in dynamic locations in your website.
 This way you don't have to create a page with a search component in Tridion.
 There are two helper functions you can use:

 `@Html.Search(query)`